KRFOSS/kali-docs/wsl/wsl-preparations/index.md

 5. Install from the [Microsoft Store: Kali Linux](https://apps.microsoft.com/store/detail/kali-linux/9PKR34TNCV07)
    - **NOTE**: If there is an existing Kali WSL 1, upgrade it by running: `wsl --set-version kali-linux 2`
 6. Run `kali` to finish the initial setup of creating a new user

+## WSL version

+Although Microsoft states that they have [no plans to deprecate WSL 1](https://learn.microsoft.com/en-us/windows/wsl/faq#what-will-happen-to-wsl-1--will-it-be-abandoned-), Linux distributions in general are getting more and more incompatible with WSL 1.
+In particular, some core features of systemd stopped working on WSL 1 some time ago (October 2023), and the systemd developers were pretty clear: [this will not be fixed or worked-around in systemd](https://github.com/systemd/systemd/issues/29512#issuecomment-1754858487).

+Therefore WSL 2 is the only option for Kali Linux.

 ## Windows Version